transparency Transparency Stars

 Contracts and Procurement Guidelines

 Follow the guidelines below and add the required documentation to your entity's website to qualify for a Contracts and Procurement Transparency Star.
-To be eligible for this Transparency Star, your governmental entity must first receive the Traditional Finances Transparency Star.

-Policymakers and the general public have increasingly turned their attention to transparency as it pertains to contracts and procurement.
+Policymakers and the public have increasingly turned their attention to transparency as it pertains to contracts and procurement.
 Senate Bill 20, passed in the 84th Legislative session, for example, aims to increase accountability and transparency in state agency contracting processes.
 The guidelines below provide a platform for local governments to show their commitment to transparency in this area.

-Contracts & Procurement Summary
+Contracts and Procurement Summary

-• Total number of publicly posted bidding and contracting opportunities opened (invitation for bids or requests for proposal);
+• Total number of publicly posted bidding and contracting opportunities opened (invitation for bids or requests for proposal).

-• Total number of closed bids/solicitations or awarded contracts;
+• Total number of closed bids/solicitations or awarded contracts.

 • Total dollar amount awarded from contracts.